 “Heh.
 And what happened to limiting oneself?”

-“Limits are meant to be expanded and exceeded.
+“Limits are meant to be exceeded.
 I want to be the best I possibly can be, and if that requires a bit more drive and determination, then that’s what I’ll bring!
-Besides, there’s a difference between pushing yourself to do better bit by bit, and pushing yourself to unconsciousness.
-We have many limits, but only some of them ought to be eclipsed with regularity!”
+Besides, there’s a difference between pushing yourself to do better bit by bit and pushing yourself until it hurts!”

 Zyrus let out a small chuckle at my enthusiasm, before lacing his fingers between mine.
 I let out a quick breath as I felt the heat from our hands mingle, and looked at him with a reddened face.